 LG Fadiman is a Connecticut-based writer and folklorist whose work on conspiracy theories, contemporary legends, and the cultural periphery, has appeared or is forthcoming in publications including The Baffler, Current Affairs, Orion, and Real Life.
 She serves as an assistant editor at Jacobin, where her work, both credited and uncredited, appears in print issues on topics including infrastructure, inflation, dealignment, and nationalism.
 She is also a PhD student in American history at Yale University, where her research focuses on the collaboration of political, penal, and psychiatric institutions during the Interwar period, as well as the legacy of early-20th-century socialist and anarchist groups.
-Previously, she graduated Phi Beta Kappa with degree in folklore and mythology from Harvard College, where her senior thesis considered the role of cell phones in contemporary conspiracy discourse.
+Previously, she graduated Phi Beta Kappa with a degree in folklore and mythology from Harvard College, where her senior thesis considered the role of cell phones in contemporary conspiracy discourse.

-Selected Works
+Selected works

 An Age of Indiscretion (Current Affairs, 2024)On the politics of privacy and the need for privacy in politics.